mnrojas2/DiaBloS/docs/source/basics.rst

     <image>

 #.
-How to change line color.
+How to change color of the line.
     A particular feature of the lines is that you can change their color.
 To do this, select the line and then press the UP_ARROW or DOWN_ARROW keys continuously until you find the color to choose.